How to Wash Your Hands

 • After touching garbage

 The CDC says that any temperature water will do for handwashing, since it doesn’t seem to matter in terms of germ removal.
-In fact, using hot water may be drying to the skin.
+In fact, using hot water may be more drying to the skin.

-So, to get started, wet your hands with clean, running water.
+To get started, wet your hands with clean, running water.
 Then turn off the tap and apply your soap.
 Doing so saves water and doesn’t necessarily increase the risk of germs being transferred from your hands to the faucet, or vice versa, says the CDC.

-DO use soap
+Do use soap

 Soap contains special chemicals that break down germs.
-What’s more, water alone isn’t as effective for removing microbes; it’s the friction created by rubbing your hands together with the soap that really lifts dirt, grease and germs from your hands.
+What’s more, water alone isn’t as effective for removing microbes.
+It’s the friction created by rubbing your hands together with the soap that really lifts dirt, grease, and germs from your hands.

 As for the type of soap, it can be plain, old-fashioned bar or liquid soap.
 Antibacterial soap does not enhance the effectiveness of handwashing.

-DO scrub for at least 20 seconds
+Do scrub for at least 20 seconds

 Research shows that washing your hands for about 15 to 30 seconds removes more germs than washing them for shorter periods of time.
 The CDC and other health organizations recommend a minimum of 20 seconds.

-Germs lurk on every part of your hand, and particularly in the crevices under your nails.
-So, scrub your palms, fingers and fingertips, and take special care to wash and scrub in between your fingers and beneath your nails.
+Germs lurk on every part of your hand, particularly in the crevices under your nails.
+So, scrub your palms, fingers, and fingertips, and take special care to wash and scrub in between your fingers and beneath your nails.
 Make sure you get your wrists and the back of your hands, too.

-DO rinse your hands under clean, running water
+Do rinse under clean, running water

-DO dry your hands
+Do dry your hands

 Germs are transferred more easily to and from wet hands.
-There’s no one-size-fits-all recommendation for drying your hands; air drying or using a clean hand towel will do the trick equally well.
+There’s no one-size-fits-all recommendation for drying your hands.
+Air drying or using a clean hand towel will do the trick equally well.

-DO moisturize your hands
+Do moisturize your hands

 Constant handwashing can lead to dry, cracked skin.
 To prevent this, while your hands are still damp, moisturize with fragrance- and dye-free ointment or creams that contain mineral oil or petrolatum.
 Don’t forget fingertips.
 Use petroleum jelly on your hands before bed if they are severely dry.

-DO make sure your kids know the drill
+Do make sure your kids know the drill

 Article sources open article sources

 Association for Professionals in Infection Control and Epidemiology.
-“Don’t Touch Your Face.”
+Don’t Touch Your Face.

 YL Kwock, J Gralton, ML McLaws.
-“Face touching: A frequent habit that has implications for hand hygiene.”
+Face touching: A frequent habit that has implications for hand hygiene.
 American Journal of Infection Control.
 February 1, 2015.
 Volume 43, Issue 2, Pages 112–114.

-N van Doremalen et al. “Correspondence: Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1.”
+N van Doremalen et al. Correspondence: Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1.
 The New England Journal of Medicine.
 March 17, 2020.

 Centers for Disease Control and Prevention.
 “Show Me the Science - How to Wash Your Hands,” “When and How to Wash Your Hands,” “Coronavirus Disease 2019 (COVID-2019): How to Protect Yourself,” “Handwashing: A Family Activity.”

 Cleveland Clinic.
-“Hand Washing.”
+Hand Washing.

 American Academy of Dermatology.
-“American Academy of Dermatology shares hand washing tips amid COVID-19.”
+American Academy of Dermatology shares hand washing tips amid COVID-19.
 March 19, 2020.

 Johns Hopkins All Children’s Hospital.
-“How to Wash Your Hands, a Key to Preventing Infection.”
+How to Wash Your Hands, a Key to Preventing Infection.
 March 13, 2020.

 More On